DavisChappins/AZTurnpoints/README.md

 This cup file will attempt to stay consistent with the Tucson Soaring XC Map at https://www.google.com/maps/d/u/0/edit?mid=1kHawbgbNa_hPMl5rvOVMP27UdMX1PvQ_&ll=32.39213804431958%2C-111.49211784793266&z=11

-## How do I download AZTurnpoints2021.cup?
+## How do I download AZTurnpoints.cup?
 Peroidic releases will occur, downloadable on the right side of the page under "Releases"

-## How do I contribute to AZTurnpoints2021.cup?
+## How do I contribute to AZTurnpoints.cup?
 1) Click on AZTurnpoints2021.cup
 2) Click on the pencil icon in the top right corner
 3) Modify the file as necessary, try to keep changes to a single function or turnpoint so that a history is easily viewable